-If a student enters school after morning attendance, the student must sign/swipe in at the attendance office.
+If a student enters school after morning attendance, the student must sign in at the attendance office.
 If a student must leave school during the school day, the student must follow the procedures below:

-- 1. Any student becoming ill during the day is to report to the nurse's office and must sign out with the nurse in order to leave school. - LS and MS parents must sign out their child at the appropriate divisional office for a medical appointment, religious observance, or any other reason prior to leaving school. - US Parents may request that their child be released from school for a medical appointment, religious observance, or any other reason by contacting the US Attendance office prior to leaving school. - 4.
+- 1. Any student becoming ill during the day is to report to the nurse's office and must sign out with the nurse in order to leave school. - 2.
+LS and MS parents must sign out their child at the appropriate divisional office for a medical appointment, religious observance, or any other reason prior to leaving school. - 3.
+US Parents may request that their child be released from school for a medical appointment, religious observance, or any other reason by completing the School Attendance Form or contacting the US office prior to leaving school. - 4.
 Students and parents should inform teachers of classes that will be missed.